timescale/timescaledb-docker/README.md

 You can also connect your app via port `5432` on the host machine.

-Note that you can also set an environmental variable, `TIMESCALEDB_TELEMETRY`, to set the level of [telemetry](https://docs.timescale.com/using-timescaledb/telemetry) in the Timescale docker instance.
+If you are running your docker image for the first time, you can also set an environmental variable, `TIMESCALEDB_TELEMETRY`, to set the level of [telemetry](https://docs.timescale.com/using-timescaledb/telemetry) in the Timescale docker instance.
 For example, to turn off telemetry, run:

 ```
 $ docker run -d --name some-timescaledb -p 5432:5432 --env TIMESCALEDB_TELEMETRY=off timescale/timescaledb
 ```

-The default telemetry level is `basic`.
+Note that if the cluster has previously been initialized, you should not use this environment variable to set the level of telemetry.
+Instead, follow the [instructions](https://docs.timescale.com/using-timescaledb/telemetry) in our docs to disable telemetry once a cluster is running.